DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/AWS/KEYNOA.md

 ![KEYNOA](/img/KEYNOA/MQTT-template-2.png)

-5. Give the template an identifier and click on "Save".
+5. Give the template an Identifier Name and click on "Save".

 - Identifier Name: `AWS MQTT template`

 ![KEYNOA](/img/KEYNOA/MQTT-template-3.png)

-6. You have now created the setup instruction for your device to be onboarded.
-KEYNOA and IoT Central are now fully configured and your device is now ready to be onboarded.
+6. KEYNOA and ThingsBoard are now set up and your device is now ready for the onboarding process.

 :::info
-Power up your device and connect it to the internet via an ethernet cable.
+Connect your device to the internet via an ethernet cable and power it up.
 :::

-7. Wait until your device status in KEYNOA switches to **provisioned** by pressing the little refresh button in the top right.
+7. The onboarding is completed, when the device status in KEYNOA switches to **provisioned**.
+You can refresh the table by clicking the refresh button in the top right corner.
-After a successful onboarding, the device status in KEYNOA switches to **provisioned**.

 :::info
-The onboarding including the boot process should not take longer than 2 minutes.
+The onboarding including the boot process should not take longer than two minutes.
 :::

 ![KEYNOA](/img/KEYNOA/devices_list_refresh.png)

-The voucher enables KEYNOA to connect securely to the device and therefor to provision your device automatically.
+The voucher enables KEYNOA to connect securely to the device and therefore to provision your device automatically.

-8. Your device is now provisioned to AWs IoT Core.
-Continue with the setup of IoT Central.
+8. Your device is now provisioned to AWS IoT Core.
+Continue with the setup of AWS IoT Core.

 :::info
 Checkout the Things section of your AWS IoT Core to see the new device.